Sometimes freelancing is a little too free.

 9. Anywhere!
 (At least, in cities with free WiFi)

 Is free, public, city-wide WiFi a freelancer’s dream come true?
-Some cities, such as Perth, Paris, and Tel Aviv have implemented municipal WiFi in core downtown areas.
+Some cities, such as Perth and Paris have implemented municipal WiFi in core downtown areas.

 This means you can connect to WiFi just about anywhere within these areas, giving you the freedom to roam and stay connected or find a nice little corner bench to get a little work done without maxing out your data plan.
 Of course, be sure to check connectivity and be mindful of security on such a public WiFi system.